aniket-patra/aniket-patra.github.io/README.md

 -Added a new fevicon using [favicon](https://favicon.io/favicon-generator/) on 21/Jan/2020.

--Added a custom 404 page with coffin dancers waiting!
+-Added a custom 404 page with coffin dancers waiting! on 23/April/2020.